-The Manager, Risks Control Division and CRO of the Bank serves as the person in charge of enforcement of securities law and anti-trust law.
+The Manager, Risks Control Division and CRO of the Bank serves as the person in charge of enforcement of securities law and economic competition law.
 As stipulated by Directive 308 ("Compliance Officer"), the Bank appointed a Chief Compliance Officer, who heads the Compliance Division (reporting to the Manager, Risks Control Division).
 Their role is to assist the Bank's Board of Directors and Bank management in effectively managing compliance risk.

 The Bank operates in conformity with policies on compliance and regulation risk management, approved by the Bank's Board of Directors.
 The Compliance Officer acts in conformity with a letter of appointment approved by the Board of Directors, to deploy a compliance culture at the Bank, its subsidiaries and overseas affiliates by implementing a Group policy, to deploy a compliance culture across the organization and to supervise implementation of appropriate compliance processes at subsidiaries and affiliates.
-Compliance risk is managed by identification, documentation and assessment of compliance risk associated with business operations of the Bank, including developments related to new products, business conduct, lines of business or new clients, or to material changes to any of the above, through various measurement methods.
+Compliance risks are managed by identification, documentation and assessment of compliance risk associated with business operations of the Bank, including developments related to new products, business conduct, lines of business or new clients, or to material changes to any of the above, through various measurement methods.
+The Bank has revised its policy on protection of privacy and has completed a gap survey on this topic.